gca-research-group/tee-compartimentalisation-study-case/README.md

 *Figure 3: Sequence diagram of the attestation and interaction process in the Integration Solution (Author: Rafael Zancan-Frantz, Applied Computing Research Group, Unijui University, Brazil).*

+The sequence diagram in **Figure 3** illustrates the process of attestation and interaction within the Integration Solution.
+This explanation outlines the steps followed by the launcher to manage the lifecycle of the integration process, from compartment creation to interaction with external services:

+1. **Launcher Initialization**: The launcher starts by invoking the `start()` operation, running outside the secure zone of the Morello Board (MB) operating system.
+This step prepares the system to handle various operations such as uploading, compiling, and executing programs.

+2. **Retrieving Source Code**: For each source code stored in the launcher's local database, the launcher retrieves the required source using the `retrieveProgram(id)` operation.
+This operation pulls the integration process source code from the database for the next stages.

+3. **Compartment Creation**: The launcher invokes the `createCompartment()` operation to create a secure execution environment (compartment) within the Morello Board.
+This provides a protected area where the integration process can safely run.

+4. **Compilation for TEE**: After retrieving the source code, the launcher compiles it for CHERI capabilities using the `compile(src)` operation.
+The result is an executable binary (`execPrc`) compatible with the trusted execution environment (TEE), ensuring secure execution.

+5. **Deploying the Integration Process**: The compiled executable binary is deployed into the secure compartment via the `deploy(execPrc)` operation.
+This generates attestable data (represented as a `HashMap`), which is essential for ensuring that the process is executing inside the compartment securely.

+6. **Key Pair Generation**: During the execution, the integration process generates a key pair using the `generateKeyPair()` function, which creates a public key (`puK`) and a private key (`prK`).
+These keys are used for secure communication with external services.

+7. **Certificate Generation**: The launcher gathers necessary data, including attestable information, and generates a certificate using the `generateAttestableDoc()` and `generateCertificate()` operations.
+The certificate is then signed by a trusted authority, such as Verisign, using the `sign()` operation, verifying the integrity and security of the process.

+8. **Public Key Exchange**: The launcher performs a key exchange between the integration process and the external services.
+The public keys of the services are retrieved via the `getPublicKey()` operation and exchanged with the integration process for secure communication.

+9. **Execution of the Integration Process**: Finally, the launcher invokes the `run()` operation, executing the compiled integration process inside the secure compartment.
+This ensures that all communication and interaction with external services (e.g., store, transport, messaging services) are securely conducted within the trusted execution environment.